Fishing - Top 5 Baits For September Bass Fishing

 Why September Changes Bass Behavior

-The best bass baits for this month do one of two things: they imitate vulnerable prey, or they create a reaction strike.
-A lure does not always need to look perfect.
-It needs to look like an easy meal, a wounded baitfish, or something that should not be ignored.
+That is why September rewards flexible anglers.
+The best bass baits in this month do one of two things: they imitate vulnerable prey, or they provoke a reaction strike.
+A lure does not need to look perfect.
+It needs to suggest an easy meal, a wounded baitfish, or something that should not be ignored.

 Glider Baits